shopware5/shopware/UPGRADE.md

 In this document you will find a changelog of the important changes related to the code base of Shopware.

 ## 5.0.3
+* Support for batch user deleting on Backend UserManager
 * The variant API resource now supports the getList method.
 It will return all variants with prices and attributes.
 You can optionally calculate the gross price by using the "considerTaxInput" parameter.
 * The getList method of the articles API resource now returns additionally the attributes of an article.
 * Change event argument property `name` to `vouchername` in `Shopware_Modules_Basket_AddVoucher_FilterSql` in `sBasket.php` due to reserved word.